xuqi2024/openflexure-microscope/docs/wiring_manual.md

 ## Connect the LED power {pagestep}

-* The [LED workaround](./workaround_5mm_led/workaround_5mm_led.md) needs to be connected to Ground and 5V from any source.
+* The [LED workaround] needs to be connected to Ground and 5V from any source.
 USB cables with bare ends or breakout boards with USB connectors are available.
-* The illumination PCB needs to be connected to a constant current power supply (20-50mA), or a resistor can be added in the cable, as in the [LED workaround](./workaround_5mm_led/workaround_5mm_led.md), and then connected to Ground and 5V.
+* The [illumination PCB] needs to be connected to a constant current power supply (20-50mA).
+Alternatively a resistor can be added in the cable, as in the [LED workaround], and then connected to Ground and 5V.

+[LED workaround]: ./workaround_5mm_led/workaround_5mm_led.md
+[illumination PCB]: ./parts/electronics/illumination_pcb.md